vrk-kpa/suomifi-ui-components/src/core/Chip/StaticChip/StaticChip.md

     </StaticChip>
   </div>
   <StaticChip>
+    Static chip with a
+    reallyReallyLongWeirdWordThatNeedsToBeBrokenToFitInToTheChip and
-    StaticChip with a long content that doesn't fit into the component's maximum width of 290px
+    content that doesn't fit in one line and spans multiple lines.
   </StaticChip>
 </>;
 ```